Hip Replacement Recovery

 • 3 TO 4 DAYS FOLLOWING SURGERY

 By day three you may be able to walk to the bathroom without help.
-You will still feel pain, but it should not overwhelm you.
+While some pain persists, it is generally manageable with prescribed oral medications as well as non-pharmacological strategies like ice application and elevation to reduce inflammation.
 Most people can leave the hospital by day three or four if they have had no complications.

 If you are headed home, you will need someone to drive you and someone to stay with you for several days to a few weeks.
 Some patients will stay at a rehabilitation center for some time before going home.